VolleyIndustries/readme/development/api.md

 # Endpoints

-The following are Volley's public api endpoints.
+The following are public API endpoints for Volley.
 Note that calls to the endpoints require Oauth authentication (see above).

 ## Search
 - [<code>GET</code> search/string] (readme/development/api.md)